nicode-io/The_Starting_Point/README.md

 # Becode - Intensive Web-Developer Training :mortar_board:

 ### When :
 From:  **02-06-2020**
 To:  **21-03-2021**

 ### Where :
 **BeCode A6K-E6K**
-  Square des martyrs
-  1 c/o A6K, 6000 Charleroi

 ### Why :
 **BeCode** Web Developer Training
 In seven months you have a wonderful luck to become a great web developer.
 Inclusion and share spirit is your daily feeling !
 Give maximum to get maximum :rocket:

 ### Collaboration & feedback :
 Hello, I'm [Nicolas](https://github.com/nicode-be) and at a start of a new career after 15 years as manager and sales director.
 It's time for me to make my dreams   come true and join a team for ambitious projects.
 So feel strongly to give me any recommandation about my work, advice for future projects, and all comments you want.
 If you are looking to hire a strong hybrid and atypical profile in your team do not hesitate to contact me !
 Thanks by advance for that :heart:

 ### Timeline :
 [Discover the great timeline of this adventure here :calendar:](https://timelines.gitkraken.com/timeline/2e12cc334eb0406b84bf7a6339e666c4?range=2020-05-26_2020-06-27)